SnowyField1906/Authorized-call/README.md

 #### Example 3

-Supposes we have a `SwapGOV` Contract which is a Factory, it can create `SwapPair` Contracts and collect fees from them in the future.
+Supposes we have a `SwapGOV` Contract which is a Factory Contract, it can create `SwapPair` Contracts and collect fees from them in the future.

 ```cadence
 // SwapGOV.cdc